VirgilBB/animations/README.md

 # Animations

-A collection of creative animations by Virgil Bellini.
+A collection of unique animations  for projects and websites.

 ## Project Structure

 Each animation lives in its own directory.
 Starting with:

-- `/animation1` - First animation
+- `/animation1` - Token Visualization Animation
-- `/animation2` - Second animation
+- `/animation2` - Second animation (TBD)
-- `/animation3` - Third animation
+- `/animation3` - Third animation (TBD)

-More animations will be added as they are developed.
+Additional animations will be added as they are developed.

 ## Setup and Usage